 One of the hardest things about Mother’s Day (at least for me) is finding the right gift.

 There are so many options out there, and moms are always too nice to tell you what they want.
 But, we all know those clay pots we made in first grade won’t last forever, so something’s gotta give.

-That’s why email is the perfect opportunity to help your customers with this problem.
-Use the content of your email to highlight products in your store that would make a good Mother’s Day gift.
-This eliminates the decision work for your customers and makes it much easier for them to buy something.
+Email is the perfect opportunity to help your customers with this problem.
+Present them with a gift guide of products in your store that’d make a good Mother’s Day present.

-In the example above from Forever 21, they do a nice job of showing off products that would make great gifts.
+The email example below from Forever 21 does a nice job of showing off specific products that would make great gifts.
 They also include the price, making the email content even more actionable to the consumer.